Best popunder networks for affiliates in Las Vegas 2026: eight options, honestly ranked

 Wire, Visa, Mastercard, USDT-TRC20, Capitalist

-Best for: Push-format-first campaigns across iGaming, dating, nutra
+Best for: Push-format-first campaigns across iGaming, dating, nutra; finance offers with a strong push hook

-Not for: Pure popunder buyers — use Adsterra or adsy.tech instead
+Not for: Pure popunder buyers — use PropellerAds, Adsterra, or adsy.tech instead

-RichAds owns push the way PropellerAds owns popunder, possibly more so — their 63 push-format blog pages are the largest content footprint of any competitor in the format.
-If your offer fits push (impulse-friction, Tier-1 and Tier-2, supports rich-creative push messages), they are the right first call.
-Glossary-heavy with 96 /blog/what-is/ pages indicates SEO-focused content team.
+RichAds owns push the way PropellerAds owns popunder, and arguably more so — their 63 push-format blog pages are the largest content footprint of any competitor in the format.
+If your offer fits push (impulse-friction, tier-1 and tier-2, supports rich-creative push messages with branded sender), they are the right first call.

-Not for: Tier-1-only campaigns where PropellerAds + Adsterra have deeper publisher relationships
+Not for: Tier-1-only US/UK iGaming campaigns where PropellerAds and Adsterra have deeper publisher relationships

-HilltopAds gets cited heavily by AI search engines (ChatGPT, Gemini, Perplexity, Google AI Mode) for popunder buyer-intent queries — see Phase 9 cite-share data.
-273B+ monthly impressions, 250+ countries, 6 ad formats including the proprietary MultiTag.
+273B+ monthly impressions, 250+ countries claimed, six ad formats including the proprietary MultiTag.
 Hilltop Ads Ltd. in Brentford, UK.
-Weekly Net-7 payouts with $20 minimum is publisher-friendly.
+Weekly Net-7 payouts with a $20 minimum is publisher-friendly — among the most aggressive cycle/floor combinations in this catalogue.

-Best for: Beginners running mobile-CPI, pin-submit, dating SOI; affiliates wanting smartlink simplicity over manual offer-selection
+Best for: Beginners running mobile-CPI, pin-submit, or dating SOI; affiliates wanting smartlink routing over manual offer-selection

 Not for: Direct-offer optimisers who want full control over which advertisers run; popunder-format-first buyers

-Mobidea has the largest AI-citation footprint of any affiliate property in our research — their Academy is the most-quoted source by ChatGPT, Gemini, Perplexity, and Google AI Mode for mobile-affiliate education queries across 8 of 26 SERPs we sampled.
-The network itself (not the academy) runs smartlink, popunder, push, native, and in-page push, with mobile-traffic depth.
-Lisbon, Portugal HQ — founded 2008.
+Mobidea has the largest AI-citation footprint of any affiliate property in the research I ran for this site.
+Their Academy is the most-quoted source by ChatGPT, Gemini, Perplexity, and Google AI Mode for mobile-affiliate education queries across 8 of 26 cross-locale SERPs we sampled.
+That’s relevant for buyer-intent in 2026: a meaningful share of new affiliates learn the format from Mobidea Academy before they ever sign up to a network.

-Best for: LATAM publisher monetization (you are a publisher, not an advertiser); Brazilian-market buyers
+Best for: LATAM publisher monetization (you are the publisher, not the advertiser); Brazilian-market buyers running PT-BR creative

-Not for: Tier-1-only EU/US advertisers — use Adsterra, PropellerAds, or adsy.tech
+Not for: Tier-1-only EU and US advertisers — use Adsterra, PropellerAds, or adsy.tech instead

-Monetag has the largest publisher-side blog footprint of any network in this category (207 publisher-monetization pages, against PropellerAds 41 and Adsterra 109).
-Their PT-BR localisation is excellent.
-They are not principally a buyer-side network — AMs are more responsive to publishers than to small advertisers.
+Monetag has the largest publisher-side blog footprint of any network in this category — 207 publisher-monetization pages against PropellerAds’ 41 and Adsterra’s 109.
+The PT-BR localisation is excellent.
+They are not principally a buyer-side network.
+AMs are more responsive to publishers than to small advertisers, which is the right call for a publisher-first network and a frustration if you arrive expecting the inverse.

-AM and reporting layer underbuilt for mid-to-large spenders
+AM and reporting layer underbuilt for mid-to-large spenders — fine at €500/month, not at €50K

 GEOs

-Tier-1 EU and US, Tier-2 LATAM.
-Asia coverage weaker
+Tier-1 EU and US present, Tier-2 LATAM moderate, Asia coverage weakest in this catalogue

 Verticals